andrewjscott/Programming-for-Data-Analysis-Assignment/README.md

 The rendered notebook can be found here: https://github.com/andrewjscott/Programming-for-Data-Analysis-Assignment/blob/main/Numpy-random.ipynb

+**NB: As of 22 November 2021 some of the tags for the Table of Contents and Referencing are not rendered properly on github.
+All the content is still accurate, but tags are visible and what were intended to be links do not work.
+The tags are rendered properly when the repository is cloned and the notebook opened in jupyter lab, however, so this is the recommended method for viewing the notebook.

 ### To rerun the analysis on your own machine
 1. Install Anaconda - https://www.anaconda.com/products/individual
   - Alternatively, if you already have Python installed, you can download the requirements.txt file and run pip3 install -r requirements.txt